 He looked distinctly uncomfortable.
 "Yes.
 You were not my mate.
 You did not become my mate.
 Why would we have been together like that?"

-Am I so unimportant to him that he really cannot recall, she wondered.
+Was she so unimportant to him that he really couldn't recall?
 "I couldn't let you die.
 I loved you."

 "Love.
 It is a difficult concept.
 I am trying to understand it as my mother appears to deem it important."